31 pages--$5.95 (booklet)

 Prepositions in the Greek New Testament is the ideal supplement to any Greek

-grammar.
+principles of declension.
 The book is organized into four parts: introduction to prepositions in

 general, the description and use of proper prepositions, the description and use